 Environment Variables

 Configure your AppLighter environment for different database adapters.
+Set up Mock, Supabase, or PocketBase backends with step-by-step instructions.

 Overview